MDMods/MuseDashInfoPlus/README.md

 - The Touhou Danmaku mode does not support the Note Counter/Hi-Score/Hi-Score Gap
 - The Note Counter treats hold notes as two separate notes (counting both the start and end), while the Miss Counter and vanilla game count each hold note as a single note

-### Known issues:
-- The accuracy is slightly off in some cases
-- When the song name is too long, it will overlap with the score and become difficult to read

 ### Previews

 ![Preview 1](Static/Preview1.webp)